Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Proper neck posture, a simple matter of good body mechanics, can offer you protection from neck pain.
 Here are suggestions from the American Academy of Physical Medicine and Rehabilitation and other experts that can help prevent the misuse or overuse of your neck:

-Don't sit in 1 place for a long time.
-If you're stuck at your desk, place items around your office so that you are forced to get up or stretch to retrieve them.
+Don't sit in one place for a long time.
+If you're stuck at your desk, place items around your office so that you are forced to get up or stretch to get them.